Scientists create new method of fusion energy

 A once-impossible new technique creates fusion energy with powerful lasers and without radioactive fuel.

-Australian scientists have recently developed a method to create a fusion with lasers that do not require radioactive fuel elements.
-The study has provided evidence that advances in high-intensity lasers now becomes a reality.
+Australian scientists have recently developed a method to create fusion with lasers that do not require radioactive fuel elements.
+The study has provided evidence that advances in high-intensity lasers are now a reality.

-Earlier, it was literally impossible to advance high-intensity lasers without radioactive waste.
-Now scientists have generated fusion energy from hydrogen-boron reactions.
+Earlier, it was impossible to advance high-intensity lasers without radioactive waste.
+Now, scientists have generated fusion energy from hydrogen-boron reactions.
 This new approach is closer to realizing fusion than other attempts like the deuterium-tritium fusion pursued by science facilities in the U.S. and France.

-Hydrogen-boron fusion is created by two powerful lasers in rapid bursts, which produce precise non-linear that compress the nuclei together.
+Hydrogen-boron fusion is created by two powerful lasers in rapid bursts, producing precise non-linear that compresses the nuclei.
 This procedure does not generate any neutrons and thus – no radioactivity.
 What likewise sets this vitality source apart- in contrast to coal, gas or nuclear that use warmed fluids like water to drive turbines – hydrogen-boron fusion can be changed over specifically into electricity.

 The central core of the large laser-based inertial confinement fusion research device of the National Ignition Facility in the USA.